anj0la/MovieSentiments/README.md

 ## Setup

-Listed below are the following steps to use the project.
+Setting up the project is relatively simple.
+If choosing to use the command-line interface option, follow the steps below.

 ### 1. Create a virtual environment in the directory of the project.
 ```